danielbkim/danielbkim/README.md

 # Hi there! 👋

 My name is Daniel!
 I am a software engineer and an amateur **[ INSERT RANDOM HOBBY HERE ]**.

+*I am currently a student at Lambda School*

 I can have a conversation about anything and am obsessed with:
 1. art&design 📐
 2. nature 🌳
 3. comedy :grinning:
 4. travel :airplane:
 5. fish tacos :taco:.

 <!--
 **danielbkim/danielbkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.